microsoft/OpenRCA/README.md

 </div>

 We also introduce RCA-agent as a baseline for OpenRCA.
-By using Python for data retrieval and analysis, the model avoids processing overly long contexts, enabling it to focus on reasoning and scale effectively for extensive telemetry.
+By using Python for data retrieval and analysis, the model avoids processing overly long contexts, enabling it to focus on reasoning and scalable for extensive telemetry.

 <img src="./.asset/rcaagent.png"/>

 ## ✨ Quick Start

-| ⚠️ Since the OpenRCA dataset includes a large amount of telemetry and RCA-agent requires extensive memory operations, we recommend using a device with at least 80GB of storage space and 32GB of memory.
+> ⚠️ Since the OpenRCA dataset includes a large amount of telemetry and RCA-agent requires extensive memory operations, we recommend using a device with at least 80GB of storage space and 32GB of memory.

 ### 🛠️ Installation